 You can assign multiple Operators to the same task.
-In this case, the task appears in the SFC app for both Operators.
+In this case, the task appears in the app for both Operators.

 - List of required ingredients and their availability status.

-Green - the ingredient is available in stock.
+Green - The ingredient is available in stock.

-The operator can search for an ingredient using the search box or scan a barcode of the ingredient to find it.
+An operator can search for an ingredient using the search box or scan a barcode of the ingredient to find it.

-If the operator has to add ingredients, there is an option to "Add ingredient".
+If an operator needs to add ingredients, there is an option to + Add ingredient.

 Ingredients can be added either by:

-Searching for an ingredient in the items list;
+Searching for an ingredient in the items list

 Scanning a barcode of the ingredient.

-- List of all Operations for this Manufacturing Order.
+- List of all Operations for this Manufacturing order.

-The current task is indicated as "This task".
-For all the other tasks, the assigned Operator is displayed.
+The current task is indicated as This task.
+For all other tasks, the assigned Operator is displayed.

 - Any Notes added to the MO (taken from the Additional info section on the MO in the Katana MRP site).
 You can't edit notes directly in the app, but the operator can leave additional comments when finishing the last task of a MO.
 Read more